An Evening With

 *plus applicable service fees

-In response to health and safety concerns, our show with They Might Be Giants at the Fox Theater on Friday, October 9, 2020 has been rescheduled to Saturday, June 5, 2021.
+In response to health and safety concerns, our show with They Might Be Giants at the Fox Theater on June 5, 2021 has been rescheduled to April 30, 2022.
+Please note that this show was originally scheduled for October 9, 2020.

-All tickets purchased will be honored for the rescheduled date.
-Should you be unable to attend the new date, please go to place of purchase no later than August 23, 2020 to request a refund (30 days from the rescheduled dates announcement).
+Should you be unable to attend the new date, please go to place of purchase no later than March 27, 2021 to request a refund (30 days from the rescheduled dates announcement).
 This will allow others who can attend to purchase your ticket(s).

 We thank you for understanding and look forward to seeing you at the show!